ewhicher/matter/content/collections/pages/growth-mission.md

         content:
           -
             type: text
-            text: 'Set growth strategy in line with the company ambition, define assumptions and set boundaries, improve your product-market fit, develop your messaging frameworks, structure/recruit your team and get funding for success.'
+            text: "Set growth foundations.
+We'll do things like validate assumptions, improve the product-market fit, develop your brand & content and structure the team for success."
     icon: am-growth-foundations.svg
     type: row
     enabled: true